 Maybe I was feeling nostalgic (and yes, there was wine involved!) but what struck me as I considered the evolution of Toronto, was that it mirrored my own life in many ways: Toronto the Old will forever hold the memories of my early life here as I flexed my newly-acquired urban muscles; Toronto the Driven parallels the time in my advertising career when I was equally ‘driven’ to move from one rung of the ladder to the next; and now, Toronto the New coincides with my own reinvention as I look forward to new ventures on unfamiliar horizons.
 What’s exciting, though, is that the Big City energy that wooed me here thirty years ago hasn’t disappeared, and the energy and optimism it sparked in me when I was younger is still very much alive in me now that I’m a grownup.

 Which is great news, because the future promises to be as interesting and exciting as the past has been – both for Toronto, and for me.
+Those looking to be part of this exciting future for the city will most certainly be interested in the real estate here; visit Homeads to see the latest property listings.

 TIP: If you want to get the best out of a downtown Toronto experience, follow the Manhattan example and leave the car at home.
 You can get a TTC day pass for 2 people for $11 which gives you unlimited transit rides, and is a fraction of what you would pay to park.